 Every day, in offices across the world, people are struggling to stay awake in presentations.

 This is rarely the fault of the software, and almost always due to the unimaginative content and the ability (or lack of!) of the speaker.
 Making presentations more compelling is a challenge that Microsoft sets itself with each new release of PowerPoint.

-Over the years this has been attempted with the addition of embedded rich media and improved performance, and this time around Microsoft have delivered improvements to slide design, new swipes and zooms and even a new view.
+Over the years this has been attempted with the addition of embedded rich media and improved performance, and this time around Microsoft has delivered improvements to slide design, new swipes and zooms, and even a new view.